Burning of the Ottoman flagship off Chios

 The burning of the Ottoman flagship off Chios took place on the night of 18 June 1822.
-The event, occurring during the Greek War of Independence, was a reprisal for the Chios massacre which occurred two months earlier.
-Two thousand Ottoman sailors were killed, as was Nasuhzade Ali Pasha, the Kapudan Pasha of the Ottoman Navy.
+The event, occurring during the Greek War of Independence, was done in reprisal for the Chios massacre which occurred two months earlier.
+Two Greek fire ships set fire to Mansur al-liwa, an 84-gun Ottoman ship of the line, which subsequently blew up.
+Approximately 2,000 Ottoman Navy personnel were killed, among them Kapudan Pasha Nasuhzade Ali Pasha.

 The event

 In March 1821, the Greek War of Independence began against the Ottoman Empire.
-One year later, the Ottoman forces disembarked on the island of Chios, massacred more than 30,000 Greek inhabitants, and captured about 50,000 who were sold as slaves in Izmir and Istanbul.
+One year later, the Ottoman forces disembarked on the island of Chios, massacred more than 30,000 Greek inhabitants, and captured about 50,000 who were sold as slaves in Smyrna and Istanbul.

 After the Chios massacre, the Greek revolutionary government managed to gather a significant amount of money (342,000 kuruş) in order to outfit its ships and attack the armada.
 In May 1821, the Greek navy made consecutive attacks against the Ottoman fleet.

 At the end of May, the Greek captains from Psara and Hydra decided to burn the Ottoman flagship by using fire ships.
 Konstantinos Kanaris and Andreas Pipinos took charge of the operation.
 The first would blow up the Ottoman flagship with his fireboat and the second the vice admiral's flagship.
 The two fireboats would be accompanied by four ships that would gather the sailors of the fireboats after the completion of the operation.